NaoyaFukada/ratemypeer/README.md

 ## Development Reflection

-I began this assignment by thoroughly reviewing the lecture notes and the assignment specifications to understand the project requirements.
-From there, I created an Entity-Relationship Diagram in my notebook to map out the database structure, along with a brief outline of the web page structure that would guide my development.
-This planning phase helped me visualize the components of the application and ensured that I had a clear understanding of the relationships between different entities.

-During the development phase, I followed the ERD diagram closely and referred back to my web page structure notes to stay on track.
-To ensure that my code was functioning as expected, I employed frequent testing.
-After every few lines of code, I ran tests to verify that each part of the application was working correctly.

-When I encountered problems, I utilized several strategies to resolve them.
-Laravel's error messages were incredibly helpful in diagnosing issues, and I made extensive use of the dd() function to inspect variables and outputs at different stages of the code execution.
-Additionally, I ran SQLite queries directly in the terminal to ensure that the database was being updated correctly.
-These techniques, along with regular testing, helped me resolve issues efficiently and ensure that the application worked as intended.
+This project followed a structured development process:

+### Planning:

+- Reviewed the assignment specifications and lecture notes to understand the requirements.
+- Created an Entity-Relationship Diagram (ERD) and a web page structure outline to guide development.

+### Development:

+- Built the database schema using migrations and populated it with seeders.
+- Implemented routing, controllers, and models in Laravel to connect the frontend and backend seamlessly.
+- Created reusable Blade templates for consistency across views.

+### Testing:

+- Conducted frequent tests after implementing each feature to ensure functionality.
+- Used Laravel's `dd()` and database queries to debug and verify data integrity.

+### Problem-Solving:

+- Resolved issues using Laravel's error messages and debugging tools.
+- Regularly tested interactions between components to maintain a smooth workflow.

-## Efforts made to encourage reviewers to submit useful reviews
+## Efforts to Encourage Useful Reviews

-To motivate reviewers to submit high-quality and meaningful reviews, I implemented two key features.
-The first feature is a Top Reviewers Page, which highlights the top 10 reviewers based on their overall scores.
-These scores are calculated fairly by combining two factors: the marks students received from their teachers for their assessments, and the average rating they receive from their reviewees for each review they provide.
-This combination ensures that the rankings reflect both academic performance and the quality of peer reviews.

-The second feature I implemented is a dynamic feedback mechanism on the review submission page.
-This feature displays personalized messages to students based on their current position in the reviewer rankings.
-For example, if a student is in the top 10% of the total reviewers, they are congratulated and encouraged to maintain their excellent performance.
-If they are in the top 50%, they are congratulated with encouragement to push further.
-For students in the bottom half of the rankings, the system provides motivational prompts to improve their ranking by writing better reviews.
-This real-time feedback encourages students to strive for improvement, not only to rank higher but also to contribute more valuable reviews.

-This dual approach of publicly recognizing top reviewers and providing immediate, personalized feedback when submitting reviews can encourage reviewer to write quality reviews for their peers.
+To motivate reviewers to submit high-quality reviews, two key features were implemented:

+### Top Reviewers Leaderboard:

+- Highlights the top 10 reviewers based on a combination of:
+  - Marks received from teachers for assessments.
+  - Average ratings received from reviewees for their reviews.
+- This approach balances academic performance with the quality of peer reviews.

+### Dynamic Feedback on Review Submission Page:

+- Displays personalized messages to students based on their ranking:
+  - **Top 10%:** Encouraged to maintain excellent performance.
+  - **Top 50%:** Motivated to push for improvement.
+  - **Bottom 50%:** Prompted with motivational messages to write better reviews.
+- This real-time feedback inspires students to improve their contributions to the peer review process.

 ## ERD Diagram